-About 95% of the people of Quebec speak French as either a first or second language and overall 20% of the country population speak French.
-Montreal, which is the largest city in Quebec, is also the fourth largest Francophone city in the world.
+About 95% of the people of Quebec speak French as either a first or second language, and overall, 20% of the country’s population speaks French.

 The Caribbean and America account for 7.66% French-speaking population in the world.
 There is also a large number of French-speaking immigrants from Africa.

-French speaking population in Asia-Oceanic
+4. French-speaking population in Asia-Oceanic

-With a population of over 500,000 – French is the official language of the Pacific island of Vanuatu, and it’s also spoken across French Polynesia, and in the French collectivities of New Caledonia, Wallis and Futuna.
+With a population of over 500,000 – French is the official language of the Pacific island of Vanuatu, and it’s also spoken across French Polynesia and in the French collectivities of New Caledonia, Wallis, and Futuna.

 Learning French as a Foreign Language

-Besides, it is the medium of instruction for a little over 76 million in the 159 countries studied: 19 in North-Africa and the Middle East; 25 in sub-Saharan Africa and the Indian Ocean; 34 in the Americas and the Caribbean; 37 in Asia and Oceania; 44 in Europe.
+Besides, it is the medium of instruction for a little over 76 million in the 159 countries studied: 19 in North Africa and the Middle East; 25 in sub-Saharan Africa and the Indian Ocean; 34 in the Americas and the Caribbean; 37 in Asia and Oceania; 44 in Europe.

-Founded in Montreal in 1961, the AUF specialises in providing support for University Activity in French.
-It brings together some 800 institutions of higher education and research in 98 countries and has 65 offices in 40 countries.
+Founded in Montreal in 1961, the AUF specializes in providing support for University Activity in French.
+It brings together 800 higher education institutions and research in 98 countries and has 65 offices in 40 countries.

-Every year 500,000 people of all ages go there to learn French or take part in cultural activities in French at AF centres.
+Every year 500,000 people of all ages go there to learn French or participate in cultural activities in French at AF centers.

-French Dialects and Creole around the world
+French Dialects & Creole around the world

-The Académie consists of forty members, known informally as les immortels (the immortals).
+The Académie consists of forty members, known informally as Les Immortels (the immortals).
 They have the official authority on the usages, vocabulary, and grammar of the French language.

 Dictionaries are enriched by all this diversity in the French language and new words.
-Usito is the first general digital French dictionary used in Quebec (Canada)
+The USITO is the first general digital French dictionary used in Quebec (Canada)

-It is spoken in French speaking countries in the world like Switzerland, Algeria, Haiti (Caribbean French), Belgium, Indian Ocean (Réunion, Mauritius, and Seychelles), North and Central Africa etc.
+It is spoken in French-speaking nations like Switzerland, Algeria, Haiti (Caribbean French), Belgium, the Indian Ocean (Réunion, Mauritius, and Seychelles), North Central Africa, etc.